-An individual who has experienced housing instability, barriers to obtaining housing and/or difficulty navigating health, housing, or service systems due to their design.
+An individual who has personally experienced homelessness, housing instability, barriers to obtaining housing and/or difficulty navigating health, housing, or social service systems, and then uses that expertise to inform better system design.

 Low barrier minimizes barriers such as paperwork, waiting lists, eligibility requirements and assessments that can stand in the way of clients getting their needs met.

 A low barrier shelter is an emergency shelter that does not require any of the following for a client to stay at the shelter: criminal background checks; credit checks; income verification; program participation; sobriety or identification.

 A type of housing and/or shelter in which each individual or family has living space that offers a level of privacy such as a hotel or motel.

 Outreach meets people experiencing homelessness where they are, in order to build trust and create a bridge to services.
 Outreach workers engage face-to-face with people living unsheltered in places like cars, RVs, parks, encampments, and abandoned buildings, making frequent attempts to establish a relationship in a flexible, empathetic, respectful, non-judgmental and trauma-informed way.
 Outreach workers often have lived expertise, and may also be specially trained in de-escalation techniques.
 Outreach workers help ensure that basic needs are met and connect people to shelters, housing, and supportive services.
 However, outreach workers are not case managers.

 Systems Advocates use a peer navigation model do outreach to our unhoused neighbors and add-on a long-term commitment to stay with a particular person experiencing homelessness, offering support and advice as a coach, ally, and advocate through multiple organizations across the health care system, criminal justice system, and social services system, as a person moves from homeless to housed.
 Learn more about RHA’s Systems Advocates Team.